 This detective is also involved in attempts to locate juvenile runaways.
 In addition to specialized training, this detective maintains a board membership with the Wisconsin Juvenile Officers Association to remain in the forefront of juvenile justice.
 He is also a member of the Child Fatality Review Team, which is a multi-disciplined team that reviews all child death investigations.

 Sensitive Crimes Unit

-This unit is staffed by one full-time detective and is assisted on a part-time basis by another detective.
+This unit is staffed by two full-time detective and is assisted on a part-time basis by another detective.
 This unit is responsible for the investigation of domestic violence and sexual offenses.
 It is also responsible for the dissemination of information through Act 440.
 This law now allows law enforcement to notify a community when a convicted sex offender, who has a high probability of re-offending, is released into that community.
 This unit also works closely with citizen support groups such as Kenoshans Against Sexual Assault (KASA), Kenosha Domestic Assault Intervention Project (KDAIP), Coordinated Response To Child Abuse (CO-RE) and others.